matthieuboisgontier/Sit_Reward_EEG/README.md

 The "signal processing record.xlsx" spreadsheet located in the main direcctory provides notes about EEG signal processing, with each row representing a subject and columns representing: subject number, notes about EEG, any interpolated electrodes, when the reward positivity window began and ended, and how many trials were included for each condition.

 ## EEG data
-There are three EEG folders.
-The "EEG_raw_data" folder contains the three files for each participant (.eeg, .vmrk, .vhdr).
-The "EEG_processing_history_files" folder contains the files to process each subject’s raw EEG and to process grand average event-related potentials (.ehst2, .hfinf2).
-The "EEG_exported_data_files" folder contains files for each participants’ independent component analysis (ICA) (and reverse ICA), for example “ss_64” and “ss_64_i”, respectively.
+There are three EEG directories.
+The "EEG_raw_data" directory contains the three files for each participant (.eeg, .vmrk, .vhdr).
+The "EEG_processing_history_files" directory contains the files to process each subject’s raw EEG and to process grand average event-related potentials (.ehst2, .hfinf2).
+The "EEG_exported_data_files" directory contains files for each participants’ independent component analysis (ICA) (and reverse ICA), for example “ss_64” and “ss_64_i”, respectively.
 Each participant also has a file (“ss_64_Artifact_Marking_All_Peaks”) that shows the amplitude of the reward positivity for each trial at each midline electrode.
 Some participants have two such files, one for the reward positivity calculated from a window beginning at 230 ms, and one for the reward positivity calculated from a window beginning at 250 ms.

 ## Material
-The "Material" folder contain the files required to run the Presentation software script that presents the experimental stimuli.
+The "Material" directory contains the files required to run the Presentation software script that presents the experimental stimuli.